 (ii) Shared Reading: Shared reading is important for early literacy and most effective for Grade 1 and Grade 2 children.

-children while simultaneously bringing their attention to the text and pictures of a book, the children tend to match the spoken words with the written word and slowly try to read the book.
+When a teacher reads books to children while simultaneously bringing their attention to the text and pictures of a book, the children tend to match the spoken words with the written word and slowly try to read the book.